-The American Law Institute has approved two additional provisions of the proposed revisions to the Model Penal Code sections governing sex offenses.
-The first now defines "sexual penetration" as "an act involving penetration, however slight, of the anus or genitalia by an object or body part, except when done for legitimate medical, hygienic, or law-enforcement purposes."
-Model Penal Code: Sexual Assault and Related Offenses § 213.0(1) (Tentative Draft No. 3, 2017).
-The second adds a definition of "oral sex": "a touching of the anus or genitalia of one person by the mouth or tongue of another person."
-Id. § 213.0(2).
-In place of the prior draft's references to "sexual penetration," the new draft defines the various sex offenses to prohibit acts of penetration or oral sex.
+The process of revising the Model Penal Code sections governing sex offenses is still ongoing, but the most recent proposal, released in 2020, has eight offenses linked to sexual penetration or oral sex (in addition to the three described in the casebook's discussion of statutory rape in Note 8 on page 446).
+In addition to the definition of consent, the American Law Institute has approved two additional provisions of the proposed revisions.
+The first defines "sexual penetration" as "an act involving penetration, however slight, of the anus or genitalia by an object or a body part, except when done for legitimate medical, hygienic, or law-enforcement purposes."
+Model Penal Code: Sexual Assault and Related Offenses § 213.0(2)(a) (Tentative Draft No. 4, 2020).
+The second defines "oral sex" as "a touching of the anus or genitalia of one person by the mouth or tongue of another person."
+Id. § 213.0(2)(b).
+In place of the prior draft's references to "sexual penetration," the new draft defines the various sex offenses to prohibit acts of sexual penetration or oral sex.